1tomany/rich-bundle/README.md

 ## RICH structure
 **Input** A request, whether it be from an API request, a form submission, the command line, or elsewhere, is mapped onto an input object.
 The input object is responsible for manipulating and validating the request data.
-By default, this bundle uses the serializer and validator components bundled with Symfony, but you're welcome to manually map data and validate it however you see fit.
+By default, this bundle uses the Serializer and Validator components bundled with Symfony, but you're welcome to manually map data and validate it however you see fit.

 Input objects can contain some basic logic, but should generally rely on no additional dependencies